sumurthy/md_apispec/markdowns/api/worksheet_list_charts.md

 # List charts

-Retrieve a list of chartcollection objects.
+Retrieve a list of chart objects.
 ### Prerequisites
 The following **scopes** are required to execute this API:
 ### HTTP request